 The first step is to find funeral homes that offer this type of insurance and can accommodate any special requests for the burial or service since the funeral home that provides the coverage will also manage funeral arrangements after the insured person passes away.

-When speaking with funeral home directors, it is important to ask certain questions, including pricing, services, cancellation policies and how to make changes to the funeral plan.
+When speaking with funeral home directors, you may want to ask certain questions that can help you understand more about the process of planning a funeral and purchasing a policy to pay for it in advance.
 Here is a list of questions to help get started:

 - What services are included in the cost of my policy?